 - 1. Malpractice, impropriety or fraud relating to internal controls, accounting, auditing and financial matters. - 2.
-Violation of the rules and regulations of the Corporation or the Code of Business Conduct and Ethics of the company. - 3.
+Violation of the rules and regulations of the Corporation or the Code of Business Conduct and Ethics of the company. unethical behavior likely to prejudice the standing of the company. - 3.
 Improper conduct or unethical behavior likely to prejudice the standing of the company. - 4.
 Breach of legal or regulatory requirements. - 5.
 Criminal offenses, breach of civil law and miscarriage of justice. - 6.
 Endangerment of the health and safety of an individual. - 7.
 Damage caused to the environment. - 8.
 Deliberate concealment of any of the above.